quanvo87/FirebaseHelper/README.md

 `FirebaseHelper(_ ref: DatabaseReference)` takes in a `DatabaseReference`.
 Generally you'd want this to be the root of your database.

-For convenience, you can put this in say, a common utils file, in your project:
+For convenience, you can add something like this to your project:

 ```swift
 extension FirebaseHelper {